Competition between shared autonomous vehicles and public transit: A case study in Singapore

-To summarize, \textsc{am}o\textsc{d} updates supply daily by adjusting the vehicle fleet size in each time interval of the next day, and \textsc{pt} adjusts its supply by changing the headway for each bus route in different time intervals monthly.
+To summarize, the AMoD updates the supply daily by adjusting the vehicle fleet size in each time interval of the next day and PT adjusts its supply by changing the headway for each bus route in different time intervals in a month.

 Price adjustment is also a common practice to increase profit in market competition.
-However, to isolate the impact of supply change, we only focus on supply in this paper, assuming prices to be fixed for both \textsc{pt} and \textsc{am}o\textsc{d}.
-Moreover, given the price regulation history of LTA, it is very likely that the \textsc{am}o\textsc{d} will be regulated on the fare structure to avoid price wars \citep{PTC2019bill}.
-Future research can explore on a combined model incorporating supply change and pricing.
+However, to isolate the impact of the supply change, we only focus on supply in this study, assuming that the prices are fixed for both PT and AMoD.
+Moreover, given the price regulation history of the LTA, it is very likely that the AMoD will be regulated on the fare structure to avoid price wars \citep{PTC2019bill}.
+Future research can explore a combined model incorporating supply change and pricing.

-\subsection{Study Area}
+\subsection{Study area}

-Tampines is a 6.86-$\mbox{km}^2$ mixed residential and working area located in the east of Singapore (Figure \ref{fig_study_area}).
+Tampines is a 6.86-$\mbox{km}^2$ mixed residential and commercial area located in eastern Singapore (Figure \ref{fig_study_area}).
 It is centered around the Tampines MRT station, which is one of the busiest MRT stations in Singapore \citep{HDB}.
-51 bus stops serve Tampines, with 26 bus routes connecting to the MRT station.
+Fifty-one bus stops serve Tampines, with 26 bus routes connecting to the MRT station.
 Three of them are dedicated feeder routes to the subway.
 The other 23 are passing-by routes.
 All 26 routes are included in the simulation model.